tufanlodos/react-thfk/README.md

 # Sample React App
-An example React app for doing API calls with pagination, filter, list and detail views.
+An example bare React app (create-react-app) for doing API calls with pagination, filter, list and detail views.

 ## Available Scripts

-In the project directory, you can run:
+After you cloned the project, run `npm install` to install dependencies.
+After that, in the project root directory, you can run:

 ### `npm start`